regymm/USTCcomputer/2019Spring/GeWuDiscuss/ProgramOptim.md

 ![1552265116179](C:\Users\petergu\AppData\Roaming\Typora\typora-user-images\1552265116179.png)

-Iter first: Use iterative function to insert elements into linked list Causes code to slow down
+Iter first: Use iterative function to insert elements into linked list.
+Causes code to slow down

-Iter last: Iterative function, places new entry at end of list Tend to place most common words at front of list
+Iter last: Iterative function, places new entry at end of list

+Tend to place most common words at front of list

 Big table: Increase number of hash buckets

-Better hash: Use more sophisticated hash function Linear lower: Move strlen out of loop
+Better hash: Use more sophisticated hash function

+Linear lower: Move strlen out of loop

 - **Amdahl’s Law**
   - Total time = (1-a)T + aT

     Component optimizing takes aT time.

     Improvement is factor of k, then:

     T_new = T_old[(1-a) + a/k]

     Speedup = T_old/T_new = 1/ [(1-a) + a/k]

     Maximum Achievable Speedup (k = Inf) = **1/(1-a)**

 ### Advice